 If you’re like most people, you probably didn’t give your back much thought until you started experiencing pain.
 Unfortunately, back aches and pains are some of the most common medical complaints.
 In fact, 8 in 10 people can expect to have back pain at some point in their lives.
 But, even though it’s common, not all back pain is created equal — especially when it involves a pinched nerve.
 That’s where our team can help.

-At Metro Pain and Vein Centers, our doctors specialize in diagnosing and treating pain conditions.
+At Metro Pain Centers, our doctors specialize in diagnosing and treating pain conditions.
 When it comes to back problems, here are a few signs that can indicate you have radiculopathy from a pinched nerve.

 The spine is a complex structure containing vertebrae, discs, your spinal cord, and nerve roots.
 Together, they each play a crucial role in your back’s health.